spotlightishere/superbinary-parser/README.md

 - [35W Dual USB-C Port Power Adapter](https://appledb.dev/device/35W-Dual-USB-C-Port-Power-Adapter.html)
 - [Apple Watch Magnetic Fast Charger to USB-C Cable](https://appledb.dev/device/Apple-Watch-Magnetic-Fast-Charger-to-USB-C-Cable.html)

-Currently, AirTag firmwares are not supported.
 ## Installation
-As this package depends on a secondary repository for custom LZMA decoding, t's recommended to install this package within a virtual environment.
+As this package depends on a secondary repository for custom LZMA decoding, it's recommended to install this package within a virtual environment.

 Assuming a UNIX operating system, execute similar to the following:
 ```